Bone Broth Gravy recipe. A quick and easy gravy recipe made from bone broth that is dairy-free, gluten-free, Paleo, and Whole30.

 Bone Broth Gravy (Paleo, GF) | Perchance to Cook, www.perchancetocook.com

-I personally love cooking with it because it adds a nice rich flavor to my recipes. 🙂 It’s great in chicken soup or in sauces.
+I personally love cooking with bone broth because it adds a nice rich flavor to my recipes. 🙂 It’s great in chicken soup or in sauces.
 And this Bone Broth Gravy is no exception.

 I’m glad I did finally get this recipe right though, because us dairy-free, gluten-free, grain-free, paleo folk deserve a yummy gravy recipe.